gvanem/wsock-trace/README.md

 [![screenshot](screenshot_ahost-msdn-com-win10.png?raw=true)](screenshot_ahost-msdn-com-win10.png?raw=true)

-*Note*: As an added bonus, Geo-IP information is also added.
-Thanks to the Tor-project for a simplified version of the MaxMind GeiIP-databases.
+Geo-IP information has also been added.
+Thanks to the Tor-project for a simplified version of the MaxMind GeoIP-databases.
+Also many thanks to MaxMind for their GeoLite data-files.
+Available from <a href="http://www.maxmind.com">http://www.maxmind.com</a>.

 ### Installation (MSVC):